open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### I.11.1.
 Contract milestones - Date of commercial close

-Contract Milestones (Estimated and Actual) - Date of commercial close

 > In a financing, the point at which the commercial documentation has been executed but before conditions precedent have been satisfied or waived; before financial close. ([Source](https://pppknowledgelab.org/glossary#Commercial_Close))

 <div class="disclosure-timing">